rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    Do this permanently to your .bash_profile or .profile file.

+   ### Startup service under test

-1. Startup the server in the background so the script can continue doing other things:
+1. Startup the server in the background so the script can continue doing other things by using nohup to bypass the HUP (hung up) signal.

    <pre><strong>
-   rabbitmq-server &
+   nohup rabbitmq-server &>/dev/null &
    </strong></pre>

-   The response (at time of writing):
+   The response is the process number assigned, such as:

+   <tt>[1] 26316</tt>

+   PROTIP: The "&>/dev/null" is to prevent nohup by automatically creating a <tt>nohup.out</tt> file which would contain output from the command such as:

    <pre>
   ##  ##